muruthigitau/frappe-mpsa-payments/README.md

-## Frappe Mpsa Payments
+## Frappe Mpesa Payments

-Frappe Mpsa Payments is a Frappe-based application that integrates with Safaricom's Daraja API, providing tools to manage and reconcile Mpesa payments within Frappe ecosystem.
+Frappe Mpesa Payments is a Frappe-based application that integrates with Safaricom's Daraja API, providing tools to manage and reconcile Mpesa payments within Frappe ecosystem.
 This app is designed for businesses using Mpesa's C2B(Customer-to-Business) and Mpesa Express payment solutions, enabling the easy setup of Mpesa payment settings, URL registration and reconciliation of payments.

 ## Features